milan-92/astro-paper/.github/CODE_OF_CONDUCT.md

 [homepage]: https://www.contributor-covenant.org

-For answers to common questions about this code of conduct, see the [FAQ](https://www.contributor-covenant.org/faq).
+For answers to common questions About this code of conduct, see the [FAQ](https://www.contributor-covenant.org/faq).
 [Translations](https://www.contributor-covenant.org/translations) are also available.